Solo Balapan railway station: Commuter rail and airport rail link

+Supporting transportation

 The Balapan bus stops of Batik Solo Trans is located near Solo Balapan Station, serving Corridor 2 and 6.

 To the east of the station is a skybridge that directly connects the station with Tirtonadi Bus Terminal, making it easier for train passengers to continue their journey by bus or vice versa.
 Tirtonadi Bus Terminal is currently serving intercity buses to destinations across Java and Sumatra, as well as Corridors 4, 7FS, and 11FS of Batik Solo Trans and Corridor S1 of Trans Jateng BRT.

 In popular culture

 The station became an inspiration for one of the most popular campursari songs in the 1990s from Didi Kempot Setasiun Balapan.
 For his work on about the station, PT Kereta Api Indonesia officially appointed Didi Kempot as a "railway ambassador" after the Indo pop music group ST 12.